 This release takes care of three issues reported by clients.

 Enhanced multi-aperture support to include optimizations to remove redundant/equivalent DCODE and MACRO definitions.
 The following reductions were observed in real customer data with files that included over 50000 macro definitions.

-This version fixes an issue with related to a problem that was the result of extremely huge vertex count in a single polygon (> 4M vertices).
-This problem required some optimizations to reduce translation time from 8 hours to 10 minutes.Vertex Count Limitations
+Fixes an issue related to a problem that was the result of an extremely huge (> 4M vertices) vertex count in a single polygon.
+ADressing the problem required some optimizations and resulted in a reduction of conversion time from 8 hours to 10 minutes.Vertex Count Limitations

 There is no limit on number of vertices with polygons that do not contain circular data.

 However, polygons, i.e. G36/G37 codes, with even a single circular command are still limited to 500K vertices after segmentation.

 This version fixes an error when an arc had an extremely large radius.
 The large radius causes an internal integer overflow.